Synnex Corporation (SNX)

 Cash ratio = (Cash and cash equivalents + Short-term investments) ÷ Total current liabilities

-The cash ratio of Synnex Corporation has shown volatility over the past several periods.
-The cash ratio measures a company's ability to cover its short-term liabilities with its cash and cash equivalents.
+The cash ratio of Synnex Corporation has displayed fluctuations over the past few years.
+The ratio measures the company's ability to cover its short-term obligations with cash and cash equivalents.